 - SKIING & SNOWBOARDING: Winter sport lovers can rejoice!
 Alaska has no shortage of backcountry options and even a few ski resorts to hit up as well.

 - GLACIER TREKKING: Alaska has several easy to access and even some roadside glaciers.
-Ever dream of getting out on one?
-Here’s your chance!
+Ever dream of getting out on one, there are lots of tour options to choose from, including this Mountain Voyager with Optional Glacier Landing.

 - FISHING: Alaska is world renowned for its top notch fishing.
 Whether you head out to a luxury fishing lodge, join the anglers on the Kenai casting for salmon, or take a halibut charter out on the open ocean, there’s a perfect adventure here for just about any fisherwoman (or fisherman!).

-- KAYAKING & WHITEWATER RAFTING: From lazy trips into quiet coves to rollercoaster like rapids, Alaska has just about every level of watersports enthusiast covered.
+- KAYAKING & WHITEWATER RAFTING: From lazy trips into quiet coves to rollercoaster like rapids, Alaska has just about every level of water sports enthusiast covered.
+Book a Whitewater Rafting Experience on the Nenana River here.

 - ROAD TRIPPING: Even though the road system in Alaska is extremely limited the road trip options are bountiful.
 Get in the car and just drive- sometimes this will lead you to some of the state’s most beautiful places.